[output_post_excerpt]

 ENOCH: Oh no, that’s not the issue.
 It’s… there’s no coffee maker.
 I had a coffee maker in my studio.

-LILITH: Well, you can broadcast whatever you want here.
-Maybe if you’re successful we’ll look into getting you some human delights.
+LILITH: You caaaaan… broadcast whatever you want here!
+And then, if you’re successful, we could look into getting you some human delights.

 ENOCH: Broadcast whatever I want?
 What do I want… Wait, there’s no vortex of events?